wfpidn/Focal-Regression/README.md

 - Monthly Water History.
 This Monthly History collection holds the entire history of water detection on a month-by-month basis.
 The collection contains 430 images, one for each month between March 1984 and December 2019.
 Each pixel was individually classified into water / non-water using an expert system and the results were collated into a monthly history for the entire time period and two epochs (1984-1999, 2000-2019) for change detection.
 Downloaded from Google Earth Engine: https://developers.google.com/earth-engine/datasets/catalog/JRC_GSW1_2_MonthlyHistory

+WDay1_03.tif is the maximum 1-day rainfall value in March for the period 1981 - 2019
+gi03.tif is result from ln(x/(1-x)), where x is the percentage of historical flood (pixel with water) occurrence in March for the period 1984-2019, calculate based on Monthly Water History data.

 ## Contents
 - Example of raster file (GeoTIFF).